 - 1. Each student is assigned an academic advisor.
-Students should consult with the academic advisor for any program related concerns. - Students are responsible for reading the Student Handbook.
+Students should consult with the academic advisor for any program related concerns. - 2.
+Students are responsible for reading the Student Handbook.
 Students are responsible for signing and submitting the Student Handbook Agreement Statement to affirm they have read and fully understand the policies therein.
 The agreement must be uploaded to Castle Branch along with all required compliance documentation. - The student is responsible for enrolling in classes identified in their program of studies.
 Should circumstances interrupt or delay registering for the designated classes, student must notify the Associate Director of the Program, the department administrative assistant, and faculty advisor for modification of the planned program of studies.
 The APR Committee and Coordinator of Clinical Placements will be notified by the faculty advisor of the proposed interruption. - 3.
 The student is responsible for meeting all prerequisites to courses for which the student is registering. - 4.
-The student is responsible for scheduling student-advisor and student-instructor meetings as needed.
+The student is responsible for scheduling student-advisor and student-instructor meetings as needed. - 5.
+The student may not register for any clinical course until all conditions of admission, undergraduate nursing prerequisites, and liberal arts and science requirements are completed.
+Students who are not in compliance will be withdrawn from the course(s) for which they are currently registered.
+Students will be denied progression in the program up to and including graduation until all requirements are met.